Overcoming Writer’s Block: A Personal Journey

 Learning To Dance With The Limp

 Little by little we let go of loss but never of love.
-It’s like having a broken leg that never heals perfectly – that still hurts when the weather gets cold, but you learn to dance with the limp.
-You never get over the loss of your beloved.
-They live forever in your broken heart.…
+It’s like having a broken leg that never heals perfectly – that still hurts when the weather gets cold, but you learn to dance with the limp. https://twitter.com/LittleMizWordy/status/1227308150518403072 Loss can bring us to our knees in a moment’s time or slowly simmer within… Read More Learning To Dance With The Limp

 I Come From Nothing